SpursLipu/YOLOv3v4-ModelCompression-MultidatasetTraining-Multibackbone/README.md

 code.
 Pruning method based on BN layer by [coldlarry/YOLOv3-complete-pruning](https://github.com/coldlarry/YOLOv3-complete-pruning), thanks to both of you.

+** If you can't download weights file and datasets from BaiDu, please send e-mail(spurslipu@pku.edu.cn) to me, I will reply as soon as I can. **

 # Update

 January 4, 2020.
 Provides download links and training methods to the Visdrone dataset.